Camcan/phase-0-handbook/student-resources.md

 ## Pluralsight
 If you'd like to get a head start, you are able to join up to Microsoft and have access to pluralsight.
-To enable you access to these premium products, each student has a firstname-lastname@devacademy.ac.nz email address which will forward automatically to the email address you used when you enrolled at Dev Academy.
+To enable you access to these premium products, each student has a firstname.lastname@devacademy.ac.nz email address which will forward automatically to the email address you used when you enrolled at Dev Academy.
 The process is a little long winded, but worth it.
 Once you're signed up to Pluralsight you get access to premium tutorials in C#.

 Signing up for Dreamspark